Hong Kong teachers avoiding ‘sensitive topics’ in revamped liberal studies subject to keep out of trouble

-Some Hong Kong teachers are skipping politically sensitive topics in the revamped liberal studies subject, as textbooks will only be available next year and many fear that devising their own classroom materials could inadvertently land them in hot water.
+Some Hong Kong teachers are ignoring official guidelines and skipping politically sensitive topics in the revamped liberal studies subject, as textbooks will only be available next year and fears abound that devising their own classroom materials could inadvertently land them in hot water.

 The revamped subject has a syllabus focused on national security, identity, lawfulness and patriotism.
-The Education Bureau (EDB) said it would screen relevant textbooks from publishers, but the vetted ones would only be available next year.
+The bureau said it would screen relevant textbooks from publishers, but the vetted ones would only be available next year.

 Citizenship and social development covers three key themes – Hong Kong under “one country, two systems”, China’s reform and opening-up, and the interconnectedness and interdependence of the contemporary world, to be taught in Form Four, Five and Six respectively.

-The EDB told teachers earlier this year to cover the topics in that order, without skipping or reshuffling them.
+The Post learned that the bureau told teachers during seminars earlier this year to cover the topics in that order, without skipping or reshuffling them.